Smoren/itertools-ts/README.md

 const result2 = pipe([1, 1, 1, 2, 2, 2]);    // 5
 ```

-Example with implicit type specification (works up to 16 operations):
+Example with implicit type specification (works up to 16 operations if you use TypeScript):
 ```typescript
 import { createPipe } from "itertools-ts";